jackmoore/jackmoore.github.io/colorbox-faq.md

 <h3 id='faq-img'>Colorbox is sized too small the first time ajax/inline content is opened</h3>

 This is likely due to IMG elements in the loaded markup having not fully finished downloading before Colorbox measures the content to determine the width and height it should use.
 The second time Colorbox is opened, the images have been cached and will take up the correct width and height within your document.
 This can easily be fixed by adding the width and height dimensions to the IMG element (a recommended practice), or by setting a style that specifies the width and height of the image in your CSS.

-<h3 id='faq-jquerybug'>IE6/IE7 freezes with jQuery 1.6.0</h3>

-jQuery 1.6.0 had a <a href='http://bugs.jquery.com/ticket/9072'>regressive bug</a> that affects Colorbox.
-Either use jQuery 1.6.1 or higher.

 <h3 id='faq-sharepoint'>Colorbox is not working with Microsoft SharePoint</h3>